Earth Sciences Division Staff: Boris Faybishenko

 - STAFF SCIENTIST, Earth Sciences Division, Lawrence Berkeley National Laboratory, Berkeley, California, 04/95 - present;

 - Research Area Vadose Zone Processes and Environmental Remediation, Leader.
-PI and Co-PI of several DOE projects: carried out field experimental and modeling studies related to the characterization, natural attenuation, remediation, and biostimulation of organic, metal, and mixed waste and radioactively contaminated DOE sites—Lawrence Berkeley National Laboratory, Lawrence Livermore National Laboratory, Hanford Site, Idaho National Laboratory, and Yucca Mountain Nuclear Waste Repository, as well as the DOE International projects—Chernobyl Exclusion Zone, Ukraine; Ezeiza Nuclear Waste Disposal Site, Argentina, and Russia—Mayak, Lake Karachay, Tomsk, and Krasnoyarsk sites.
+PI and Co-PI of several DOE projects: carried out field experimental and modeling studies related to the characterization, natural attenuation, remediation, and biostimulation of organic, metal, and radioactive waste disposal at contaminated DOE sites—Lawrence Berkeley National Laboratory, Lawrence Livermore National Laboratory, Hanford Site, Idaho National Laboratory, Savannah River Site, and Yucca Mountain Nuclear Waste Repository, as well as the International projects—Chernobyl Exclusion Zone, Ukraine; Ezeiza Nuclear Waste Disposal Site and Areco Basin site, Argentina, and Russia—Mayak, Lake Karachay, Tomsk, and Krasnoyarsk sites.
 Co-PI and lead of the field site investigation of the DOE-ERSP funded project on Cr(VI) bioreduction in groundwater at Hanford 100 Area.
-Conducted research related to the effects of present-day and future climatic conditions on water balance—evapotranspiration, infiltration, and groundwater recharge, and optimal control of energy and water distribution.
+Conducted research related to the effects of present-day and future climatic conditions on water balance—evapotranspiration, infiltration, and groundwater recharge, and optimal control of energy and water distribution, and as well AmeriFlux network statistical analysis of climatic time series data.

 - Research Engineer, Department of Materials Science and Mineral Engineering, University of California, Berkeley, California, 02/1991-03/1996;